SynfiniDLT/daml-tokenization-toolkit/README.md

 ### Bespoke settlements

-This application is designed can complement other applications.
+This application is designed to complement other applications.
 Various contracts, such as the settlement `OpenOffer`s shown previously, could be generated by other usecase-specific applications (such as a stablecoin application or a fund application) and then responded to by the users using the wallet.
-The exact details of how such contract are created is left out of this project.
+The exact details of how such contracts are created are left out of this project.
 Alternatively, a single end-to-end application could also be developed with all desired functionality which may simplify the process for the users, but limit options for the users to engage in other applications.

-For example, here we have a 3-way settlement between fund issuer, fund manager and investor, in which the fund manager receives a comission payment from the investor:
+For example, here we have a 3-way settlement between fund issuer, fund manager and investor, in which the fund manager receives a commission payment from the investor:

 [Fund issuance offer](https://github.com/SynfiniDLT/daml-tokenization-toolkit/assets/18343245/1080efcd-f47a-4400-9f64-0449f737c4e5)

 The user can select different accounts for each settlement `Instruction` if required.
-Upon applying the account prefences, the user's `Holding`s will be pledged for the settlement and the available balances on their account(s) will decrease accordingly.
+Upon applying the account preferences, the user's `Holding`s will be pledged for the settlement and the available balances on their account(s) will decrease accordingly.

-The fund manager can then view and respond to the settlement instruction:
+The fund manager can then view and respond to the settlement instructions:

 [Fund issuance manager accept](https://github.com/SynfiniDLT/daml-tokenization-toolkit/assets/18343245/d7a3d1d0-b51c-4ec6-9761-f4e07e0244a9)